avizmarlon/100DaysOfCodeChallenge/Journal/Day 17/text.md

 To use different tones of gray, use any hue value; 0% for saturation and adjust the lightness color to get the gray tone you want.

-Adjusting the lightness level to a vlaue greater than 50% allows you to make a shade of the hue (color) by adding black to it; adjusting it to a value less than 50% allows you to make a tint of the color, by adding white to it.
+Adjusting the lightness level to a value greater than 50% allows you to make a tint of the hue (color) by adding black to it; adjusting it to a value less than 50% allows you to make a shade of the color, by adding white to it.

 Making a tone of the color can be done adjusting the saturation value.
 The smaller the saturation value, the more gray the color will have.